 - provision for the holding of inquiries into any matter relating to environment protection, at the instigation of the EPA or the Minister

-This Act provides for the regulation and control of radioactive substances, radioactive sources and radiation apparatus.
+This Act (formerly known as the Radiation Control Act 1990) provides for the regulation and control of radioactive substances, radioactive sources and radiation apparatus.
 The Act does not apply to radioactive ore while it is being mined or treated.
 The Act also creates the Radiation Advisory Council.
-Its functions include advising the Minister on the administration of the Act and measures to prevent or minimise the dangers arising from radiation.
+Its functions include advising the EPA on the administration of the Act and measures to prevent or minimise the dangers arising from radiation.

 This Act provides for the regulation of recreational vehicles on restricted land (i.e. land that is not a public road nor a recreational vehicle area) and also establishes a system of recreational vehicle areas.
 It is an offence under this Act to use vehicles on restricted land in wilful contravention of a direction given by the occupier of that land.

 This Act promotes waste avoidance and resource recovery to achieve a continual reduction in waste generation.
-The Act provides for the development of a state-wide Waste Strategy and introduces a scheme to promote extended producer responsibility for the life-cycle of a product.
+The Act provides for the development of a state-wide Waste Strategy and introduces the largest littering reduction scheme in NSW, the Container Deposit Scheme.